Integrability as an attractor of adiabatic flows: Nonergodicity of the c-XXZ model

 \section{Nonergodicity of the c-XXZ model}

-As shown in Fig. \ref{fig:chi-mu-combined}a of Sec. \ref{agp scaling}, the fidelity susceptibility scales as $1/\mu^2$ in the c-XXZ model, which is a signature of maximally chaotic behavior.
-On the other hand, $\chi$ scales as $1/\mu$ in the Ising model, which is a necessary but not sufficient condition for ergodicity.
-Here, we observe that the c-XXZ model is nonergodic as $\chi$ does not scale as $1/\mu$.
-In Fig. \ref{fig:xxz-chi-mu}, we plot $\mu \chi$ against $g - 1$ at fixed $h = 1.6$ for the c-XXZ model in the thermodynamic limit.
-We do not observe any signs of persistent collapse of $\mu\chi$ as $\mu\to 0$ and hence no sign of ergodicity for all values of $g-1>0$.
+As shown in Figs.~\ref{fig:chi-mu-combined}(b) and~\ref{fig:chi-mu-combined}(d), the fidelity susceptibility in the c-XXZ model scales as $1/\mu^2$, which is a signature of the maximally chaotic KAM regime.
+On the other hand, sufficiently far from integrability, $\chi_\mathfrak{n}$ scales as $1/\mu$ in the Ising model, which is an indicator of the ergodic ETH regime.
+In Fig.~\ref{fig:xxz-chi-mu}, we plot $\mu \chi_\mathfrak{n}$ against $g - 1$ at fixed $h = 1.6$ for the c-XXZ model with $L = 17$ and varying $\mu$.
+We do not observe any signs of persistent collapse of $\mu\chi_\mathfrak{n}$ as $\mu\to 0$ and hence the model cannot satisfy ETH for available system sizes (the Thouless energy must be less than the level spacing).
+We further support this claim by examining another observable conjugate to $\Delta$ with $\partial_\Delta \Hc=\sum_i{\sigma_i^z \sigma_{i+1}^z}$.
+Once again, we plot $\mu \chi_\Delta$ and $\mu^2 \chi_\Delta$ against $g-1$ in Figs.~\ref{fig:xxz-Delta-chi}(a) and~\ref{fig:xxz-Delta-chi}(b), respectively.
+Similar to $\chi_{\mathfrak{n}_\mathrm{min}}$'s and $\chi_{\mathfrak{n}_\mathrm{max}}$'s from the main text, $\chi_\Delta$ shows no indication of ergodicity and instead shows a chaotic KAM region that grows in size as $\mu \to 0$.

+Next, we look closer to the spectral response for a fixed and very large integrability breaking perturbation strength $g - 1 = 10$ corresponding to the $\mu^2 \chi_\mathfrak{n}$ collapse regime in Figs.~\ref{fig:chi-mu-combined}(b) and~\ref{fig:chi-mu-combined}(d).
+In Fig.~\ref{fig:xxz-spec-chi-mu-squared}, we plot the spectral function $\Phi_{\mathfrak n}(\omega)$ for system sizes $L = 14,15,16,17$ at a fixed $h = 1.6$.
+We see that, for both Fig.~\ref{fig:xxz-ising-int-eth-kam}(c) (in the main text) and Fig.~\ref{fig:xxz-spec-chi-mu-squared}, $\Phi_\mathfrak{n}(\o) \sim 1/\o^\zeta$ at low frequencies with fixed $\zeta$ close to one, especially in the maximal directions.
+In turn, these low-frequency asymptotes of $\Phi_{\mathfrak n}(\o)$ lead to $\chi_{\mathfrak n}\sim 1/\mu^{1+\zeta}\approx 1/\mu^2$ scaling.
+The spectral functions do not show any saturation at low frequencies above the Heisenberg scale, which indicates that the Thouless energy is less than level spacing: for available system sizes, this model cannot satisfy ETH and hence is not ergodic.

+We conclude this section by computing the mean level spacing ratio as a function of system size $L$, which is a more traditional measure for observing ETH.
+For each energy level spacing, $s_n = \epsilon_n - \epsilon_{n-1}$, the level spacing ratio is given as